Rockncoder/JSTrainingWeek1/README.md

 # JSTrainingWeek1

-The code which goes with my JavaScript training course
+The code which goes with my JavaScript training course.
+I assume that you already have some JavaScript or other high level language experience.